open-world-agents/open-world-agents/docs/env/custom_plugins.md

 - **Unified Naming**: All components use `namespace/name` pattern for consistency
 - **Python Standards**: Follows official Python packaging guidelines
 - **Lazy Loading**: Components are imported only when accessed for better performance
+- **CLI Support**: Rich command-line tools for plugin management and validation